 International Development Project

 The mission of the International Development Project is to broaden the horizon of students whilst aiding a developing country with specific social-economic issues.
-The International Development Project works together with social enterprises to tackle issues influencing individuals and communities in developing countries.
+The International Development Project works together with social enterprises to tackle issues influencing communities and the environment in developing countries.
 The project consists of four phases.
-First of all, you will contact several non-profit organizations to find a suitable project.
+First, you will contact several non-profit organizations to find a suitable project.
 Secondly, you will use your creativity to raise funds in all kinds of ways.
-This year, we organized a lottery, a fundraising dinner and the first IDPubcrawl!
+Previous year, we organized a lottery, a fundraising dinner and the first IDPubcrawl!
 Thirdly, desk research will be carried out in the Netherlands in the form of expert-talks, interviews with professors and a literature review.
-Lastly, the International Development Project will travel to the country in question to continue the research.
+Lastly, the International Development Project team will travel to the country in question to continue the research.
 A project-specific consultancy report will be completed after returning to the Netherlands.

 What can I learn as a committee member?

 By participating in the International Development Project you create a very challenging environment.
 Depending on your position you are going to guide your team, acquire and negotiate with partners and companies, keep track of all the information flows or create and retain the budget for the International Development Project.
 You will develop your persuasive and organizational skills, learn how to deal with deadlines and how to act within a professional business environment.

 Batuhan Kalyoncu – Chairman International Development Project 2017 in West Papua